ElAleph25/ElAleph25/README.md

 I currently learning probability and statistics at [Colegio Bourbaki](https://www.colegio-bourbaki.com/).
 I have a solid knowledge in linear algebra and calculus.
 I am also expanding my programming skills in Python, SQL and R.

-Very soon I hope to work very hard in a company applying my solid knowledge in statistics and programming.

 My principal area of interest in basic maths is Algebraic Geometry.
 Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.

 You can write to me at this address: